 We Need to Give Value to Others

 Think about the last time you were on the phone with a customer service representative who was incredibly patient and showed you exceptional kindness in their tone of voice and word choice.
 I always feel terrible for those people because I’m usually calling when I’m hot-headed and frustrated trying to figure out something.
 The reality is that the person on the other end didn’t invent or make my problem; they’re just the ones fielding the calls.
-Sometimes, they don’t even know the full answer because, like I said, they didn’t cause it.
+Sometimes, they don’t even know the full answer because, as I said, they didn’t cause it.

 When that frustration bubbles up, I always try to catch myself, and if I’ve lost my temper or sounded snarky, I make it a point to let them know, “It’s not you.
 It’s just the circumstance.
 You’re doing a great job.
 I’m just having a bad day, and I’m frustrated.”